 These forms are free of charge or provided for a nominal sum.
 There is often no reason to hire a paralegal to simply fill out your forms, nor is there any reason to purchase forms at a “forms store.”
 If you have questions regarding your forms, you can simply schedule a ½ or 1-hour conference with our firm or another family law attorney and make sure you receive proper advice.

 As we have stated, we highly recommend that you at least consult with an attorney.
-A little bit of preventive medicine may save you a lot of money, heartache and headaches.
+A little bit of preventive medicine may save you a lot of money, heartache, and headaches.
 In many cases, Bishop Law Offices, P.C. provides consult services without the necessity of formally retaining the firm and without having to pay a deposit or retainer fee.
-See Legal Fees for more information.
+Contact a Phoenix family law attorney today for more information.